Walfg/C-App-Laravel/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## Warning: This Project includes many commented lines: Those are ways to do the same things I experimented with, then discarted for, on my opinion, the best ones.

+## About Contacts-App-Laravel/Contacs-App-Laravel

+>This project, made to refresh, learn, and update some of my knowledge regarding Laravel Framework, includes the use of the following points and further:
+>Migrations
+>Routing
+>Auth (Basic)
+>Use of Webpack Mix (Laravel 9.1.10)
+>Bootstrap 5 & Bootswatch
+>MVC
+>Validations & Requests managers
+>CRUD methods
+>Blade & Blade Components usage
+>Access Polices
+>Eloquent usage & DB management
+>Sessions, flash messages and more.
+>File upload and storage.
+>Paywall implementations (Stripe) + premium/non-premium rules
+>Further Auth + Access rules through middleware usage.
+>Pagination and management of queries.
+>Eloquent relationships, mainly: One to Many, Many to one, Many to Many.
+>Pivot tables, its queries & usage.
+>Implementation of Automatized mails to users.
+>Cache usage and management.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: